1) I can clearly define

 describes you?

-Many wounded adults learned to
+Many psychologically-wounded adults learned to

 survive low-nurturance early years by numbing or ignoring their emotions,